umccr/libica/README.md

 - See [changelog](https://github.com/umccr/libica/blob/main/CHANGELOG.md) and [closed milestones](https://github.com/umccr/libica/milestones?state=closed)
 - See opening [milestones](https://github.com/umccr/libica/milestones) for current planning and next SDK release

+## Release

+There are two SDK Python packages, namely `v2` and `v3`.
+If you are a new starter, please use `v3` SDK package.
+If you are an existing user, please upgrade to `v3` when you can.
+Most of the time, this should be straight forward with minor tuning to application code.
+Since `v3` release, the SDK `v2` package now enter into maintenance mode and deprecate by 2026 Oct.

 ## Example

 - See [examples](https://github.com/umccr/libica/tree/main/examples) directory for some example scripts